Battilla43/2310--OOP-projects/README.md

 This was a class project for Object Oriented Programming using Python.
+The "completed solution" in applayer and datalayer is where my contributions are found.

 #### Required Libraries